chaos-mesh/website/versioned_docs/version-2.8.4/status-check-in-workflow.md

 ## Status Check results

-Each execution of the status check will get an `execution result`, either `Success` or `Failure`.
+Each execution of the status check produces an `execution result`, either `Success` or `Failure`.
 Because a single `execution result` may not reflect the real situation of the system, due to fluctuations in certain conditions, the final `status check result` is not determined based on a single `execution result`.

-The `StatusCheck` node has `failureThreshold` and `successThreshold` two fields:
+The `StatusCheck` node has two fields: `failureThreshold` and `successThreshold`:

 - When the number of consecutive failed `execution results` exceeds the `failureThreshold`, the `status check result` is considered to be a `Failure`.
 - When the number of consecutive successful `execution results` exceeds the `successThreshold`, the `status check result` is considered to be a `Success`.